Ordering sampling rules for sequential anomaly identification under sampling constraints

 In both cases, each term in the upper bound is uniformly exponentially decaying by Lemma \ref{exp_tau}, which proves the claim.

 For (ii) (similarly for (iii)), by decomposition \eqref{decompose}, the conditional probability in \eqref{rf1} can be expressed as

 and is bounded by

 where $I_{j}\lambda -I_{i}\rho >0$ because $\lambda / \rho >q_{A}$.
-The first term on the right hand side is uniformly $\mathfrak{p}/2$-polynomially decaying by Lemma \ref{polyn}, and the second term is uniformly exponentially decaying by Lemma \ref{exp_tau}, which proves the claim. \end{proof}
+The first term on the right hand side is uniformly $\mathfrak{p}/2$-polynomially decaying by Lemma \ref{polyn}, and the second term is uniformly exponentially decaying by Lemma \ref{exp_tau}, which proves the claim.\\ \end{IEEEproof}

-Last, we provide a lemma about the maximum draw-down of the LLRs.
+In Lemma \ref{dd_l}, we provide a result about how large can be the maximum draw-down of an LLR after a stopping time $\tau \in \cT$.

-\begin{lemma} Let $\tau \in \mathcal{T}_{A}$ and $x>0$, then
+\begin{lemma} Let $\tau \in \cT$ and $x>0$, then